Welcome to today's edition of the Rush 24-7 podcast.

 That guy's got ethics problems.

-Because they don't have the guts and they don't have the wherewithal, nor the ability to win a partisan debate of ideas.
+Now we've indicted Tom DeLay because they don't have the guts and they don't have the wherewithal nor the ability to win a partisan debate of ideas.

 Not about issues, but about personal.

-And it's it's about criminalizing conservatism.
+And it's about criminalizing conservatism.

-Why, why that causes people to starve.
+Why that causes people to starve.

-The reason the media continues to create these phony realities, these false realities, like they did with Cindy Sheehan, like they did with Bill Burkett, like they're doing now with Delay, uh, with like they've done ever since 2001, and they did it many times before.
+The reason the media continues to create these phony realities, these false realities, like they did with Cindy Sheehan, like they did with Bill Burkett, like they're doing now with Delay, like they've done ever since 2001, and they did it many times before.

-They're trying to portray a picture of Iraq that's totally untrue.
+But there's a reason why an alternative, Iraq, they're trying to portray a picture of Iraq that's totally untrue.

 And they know it.